hyperledger-cacti/cacti/CONTRIBUTING.md

 * [Reporting bugs](https://github.com/hyperledger/cactus/issues/new?assignees=&labels=bug&template=bug_report.md&title=)

 As a developer:
+* you will need to set up your local development environment.
+Refer to BUILD.md for instructions.
 * if you only have a little time, consider picking up a [“help-wanted”](https://github.com/hyperledger/cactus/labels/help%20wanted) or ["good-first-issue"](https://github.com/hyperledger/cactus/labels/good%20first%20issue) task
 * If you can commit to full-time development, then please contact us on our [Rocketchat channel](https://chat.hyperledger.org/channel/cactus) to work through logistics!